LilyTheFlower/ProjectVigilant/README.md

 -Add two collections, one called "Users" and the other called "Cities -Add cities to the Cities collection by making a document with the structure {
-_id: An id that mongoDB will assign automatically City:"City Name"
+_id: An id that mongoDB will assign automatically, City:"City Name",
-Country: "Country Name"
+Country: "Country Name",
-State: "StateName"
+State: "State Name",
 emergency: 1 | 0 1 indicating that an emergency is in progress in this city and 0 indicating that all is well }